Shadows Fall: Musical style

 Shadows Fall has been mainly described as metalcore, death metal and thrash metal.
+Their songs often alternate between heavier, aggressive passages, and more melodic or slower interludes, using both harsh and clean/melodic vocals.

 Tom Murphy of Westword opines that "Shadows Fall began as a melodic death-metal band with some roots in hardcore".
 Murphy notes that on the 2002 album The Art of Balance, the band started to incorporate thrash metal into their sound.